blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/jenkinsplugin/pluginreleasenotes.md

 **Resolved issues**

-* (IDTCTJNKNS-263) Updated [solution_name] Jenkins Plugin to provide consistent behavior across Windows, Linux, and Mac Agent when project names have leading or trailing spaces.
+* (IDTCTJNKNS-263) Updated [solution_name] Jenkins Plugin to provide consistent behavior for Linux, and Mac Agent when project names have leading or trailing spaces.
 * (IDTCTJNKNS-272) Updated [solution_name] Jenkins Plugin to support passing '&' in the DETECT_SOURCE_PATH property.

 ## **Version 8.0.1**